QKV attention#

 mon’s answer#

-See mon’s answer for a conversation more focused on the “meaning” of KQV attention rather than the mechanics.
+This answer is more focused on the “meaning” of KQV attention rather than the mechanics.
 The answer is relatively high-level, however, and doesn’t even try to address multi-head attention.
-It references Self-attention: step-by-step video | Peltarion, which provides a similar high-level discussion.

 A single-head KQV attention mechanism can really only provide a guess at what other words are important to include in a “contextualized” embedding of a more generic word.
-That is, it can pick out only one kind of generic Anaphora (linguistics) to include; see also an anaphora head in AIAYN - Pg14.
+That is, it can pick out only one kind of generic Anaphora (linguistics) to include; see also an anaphora head in Vaswani2017 - Pg14.
 Hence, mon’s answer simply says K/Q is about finding the “most related” word.

 The answer implies single-head attention is about where you should look for the most useful word.
 That is, that attention provides a probabilistic estimate of “value” for understanding.
 Is this where our eyes search (guess) in practice?
 Could we measure our saccades and compare them to the results of an attention mechanism?
 Arguably a search engine provides the same single-head attention scores (what you should pay attention to, what’s “valuable” for understanding) based on training on e.g. web links.